LIVE FREE RECOVERY

 • Solving problems by stealing or lying

-• Staying up late at night and sleeping during the daytime
+• Staying up late and sleeping during the day

 Symptoms of a Psychological Disturbance